junhuawa/junhuawa.github.io/_posts/books/Learning-the-vi-and-Vim-Editors/2016-10-05-Learning-the-vi-and-Vim-Editors.md

 Bottom-Line commands:
     The slash(/) and the question mark (?) begin search commands.
     A colon(:) begins all ex commands. ex commands are those used by the ex line editor.
-The ex editor is availabe to you when you use vi. because ex is the underlying editor and vi is really just its "visual" mode.
+The ex editor is available to you when you use vi. because ex is the underlying editor and vi is really just its "visual" mode.

-Remember that you are always working on a copy of your file in the buffer, and that your edits will not affect your original file until you save teh buffer.
+Remember that you are always working on a copy of your file in the buffer, and that your edits will not affect your original file until you save the buffer.

 vi in view mode:
     vi -R